 Love is at the heart of Nash & Jones, the family-owned brand that recognizes that what we put on our bodies is just as important as what we put in them.
 Which is why they offer just one luxurious eco-friendly bath sponge.

 The Silk Sea Sponge is more a buffer which has minerals naturally contained in sea sponges.
 Theirs are harvested off the coast of the Philippines.
-Divers hand cut each one to ensure at least an inch of the root plant remains to properly regenerate.
+Divers hand cut each one to ensure at least an inch of the root remains to properly regenerate.
 The sustainable sea sponge can be soaked in a baking soda/water solution to refresh it.
 At the end of its life, it can be composted.

 Their whole range of plant-based personal care products is free of preservatives, petroleum, dyes, fillers, and perfumes.
 They’re also cruelty free and use plastic-free packaging designed for reuse or recycling.